NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Note: the nagasaki bomb released 1g of energy, a 21 mega ton bomb releases a kg of energy, 1000 x nagasaki.
 Annual world electricity production is about 24,000 TWh or 947 kg (947,000 nagasaki sized bombs).

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion nagasaki's per hr.

+How much energy the earth absorbs and radiates per day seems to be a closely garded secret.
+Clearly they are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.

 Procedures
 -